resilience-inc-global/website/CUSTOM_DOMAIN_GUIDE.md

 ## 🌐 Using Your Own Domain Name

-If you want to use a custom domain (like `resilience-inc.com` or `www.resilience-inc.com`) instead of the GitHub Pages URL, follow these steps.
+If you want to use a custom domain (like `resilience-inc.global` or `www.resilience-inc.global`) instead of the GitHub Pages URL, follow these steps.

 -----